ayodyadsr/rcon/README.md

 # rcon

-> A simple reconnaissance workflow for Bug Bounty, VDP, and Penetration Testing.
+> A simple Bash script that automates common reconnaissance tasks using existing open-source security tools.

 `rcon` is a Bash script that automates common reconnaissance tasks by combining multiple open-source security tools into a single workflow.
 Instead of running each tool manually, `rcon` executes them in sequence and stores the results in an organized directory structure.